 - Breadcrumbs under the toaster.

-- Any food that isn’t stored in a metal or glass container.
+- Food that isn’t stored in an airtight container.